cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/notes.day10.md

 ```

 ### Update our render function
-All we need to do here is change our call to `gl.drawArrays` to reflect the correct count, in this case `particleCount`:
+We need to change our call to `gl.drawArrays` to reflect the correct count, in this case `particleCount`:

 `gl.drawArrays( gl.POINTS, 0, particleCount )`

+... and last but not least we need to update the number of bytes being used in our `a_position` attribute to be `4` instead of `2`:
+`gl.vertexAttribPointer( position, 4, gl.FLOAT, false, 0,0 )`

 ### Enable blending
 Add this to our window.onload function to get blending: